 Therapy options for sciatica suspected to be related to disc degeneration generally fall into the symptomatic treatment category.
 These medical modalities will do nothing to resolve the underlying source of the pain, assuming of course that DDD is actually responsible, but instead only help to manage the expressions.

 Symptomatic treatment is a form of slavery and is designed to keep the patient in long lasting and highly profitable care for years, or even for life.
 The 2 medical exceptions to the rule of symptomatic treatment include sciatica surgery and spinal decompression.

-Surgery is a risky proposition for any spinal condition and may cause more harm than good.
+Surgery for sciatica from degenerative disc disease is a risky proposition for and may cause more harm than good.
 Curative results for surgical interventions are quite poor and many operated individuals wind up far worse after their procedure.
 This is the nightmare called failed sciatica surgery syndrome.

 Spinal decompression is a non-surgical solution for some forms of disc degeneration.
 Noninvasive decompression is typically a better bet for patients who buy into the structural explanation for their pain, whether it is correct or not.
 There is just far less risk and undergoing decompression does not disqualify any patient from trying a surgical choice later, if the treatment fails to provide relief.

 Remember the horrible feeling you had when your doctor told you that you had degenerative disc disease in your spine?
 It was so scary sounding and you wondered what you would do now.
 I will bet that the doctor sure did not wait long to begin to tell you about the many treatment options.
 Sound familiar?
 Yeah, for me, as well.